darbyluv2code/fullstack-angular-and-springboot/install-angular-tools/ms-windows/install-ms-windows.md

    If the installation is successful, you will see the version number.

+## Troubleshooting

+### Permissions Issue with tsc

+1. If you get the following error when executing tsc command using PowerShell:

+    ```bash
+    tsc : File C:\Users\johndoe\AppData\Roaming\npm\tsc.ps1 cannot be loaded because running scripts is disabled on this system.
+For more information, see about_Execution_Policies at https:/go.microsoft.com/fwlink/?LinkID=135170.

+    At line:1 char:1

+    + tsc sample-datatypes.ts

+    + ~~~

+        + CategoryInfo          : SecurityError: (:) [], PSSecurityException

+        + FullyQualifiedErrorId : UnauthorizedAccess
+    ```

+2. You can resolve this issue with the following steps:

+    1. Run Visual Studio Code as administrator

+    2. In the Terminal Window of Visual Studio Code, run `Set-ExecutionPolicy RemoteSigned` on PowerShell.

+> This troubleshooting tip was contributed by Fabio Gomes.
+Thanks Fabio!!

 That's it!
 You have successfully installed the development tools: Visual Studio Code, node, npm and tsc.